LICENSING & MEMBERSHIP CATEGORIES

 Non-Practising Membership

-SSOT Non-practising members have the following privileges:
+SCOT non-practising members have the following privileges:

-• Ability to volunteer on SSOT committees.
+• Ability to volunteer on SCOT committees.

-• Ability to receive SSOT communications.
+• Ability to receive SCOT communications.

 Non-practising members may be eligible for a practising licence upon payment of required fees and current requirements.